Knowing you are pregnant sooner affords you an early start on a healthier pregnancy for both you and your baby.

 - Constipation.
 Increased production of progesterone means food makes its way through your intestines slower, leading to constipation.
 The iron prenatal vitamins often exaggerates the problem.

-All of these signs are a good guide to whether you may be pregnant, but cannot provide definitive results.
+All of these early signs are a good guide to whether you may be pregnant, but cannot provide definitive results.
 If you are experiencing any of them, you may wish to take a pregnancy test.

 The FIRST RESPONSE™ Early Result Pregnancy Test is the only one that can tell you 6 days* before your missed period.
 Schedule an appointment with your doctor to confirm the results, and always check with your physician regarding any issues concerning your health.
 Because knowing sooner makes a difference.